ra312/bitrecs-subnet/README.md

 </div>

 ## Introduction
-Btrecs is an enterprise grade recommendation engine build on the bittensor network.
-Our implementation provides a framework for serving e-commerce recommendations (recs) via various state of the art LLMs (large language models).
+Bitrecs is an enterprise grade recommendation engine built on the Bittensor network.
+Our implementation provides a framework for serving e-commerce recommendations (recs) via state of the art LLMs (large language models).
 Miners are encouraged to experiement with their own implementations to improve latency and quality.

 ## Product
-The subnet operates through an incentive mechanism where miners produce arrays of product SKUs from a given input SKU and a catalogue of store inventory and (when applicable) supplementary user browsing history.
+The subnet operates through an incentive mechanism where miners produce arrays of product SKUs from a given input SKUs, a catalogue of store inventory and (when applicable) supplementary user browsing history.
 The protocol enables:

-- Easy integration for e-commerce shop owners through free propriatary WooCommerce and Shopify plugins
+- Easy integration for e-commerce shop owners through our propriatary WooCommerce and Shopify plugins
 - Base miner class with support for several popular LLM models and providers, out of the box
 - API layer serving requests from our plugins to the bittensor network

 ## Incentive
-The incentive mechanism ranks miner responses by qualitative metrics and sales events such as
+The incentive mechanism ranks miner responses by qualitative metrics and sales events like

 - Latency to response
 - Quality of responses (recs cannot be hallucinated, recs cannot be dupes, etc)